willharris/plexlib/README.md

 ### Docker

+A Dockerfile to build the main Flask application is provided at `servers/docker/plexlib/flask/Dockerfile`.
+The image can be built with the following command:

+`docker build -t plexlib -f server/docker/plexlib/flask/Dockerfile .`

-A basic `docker-compose` configuration is provided at `servers/docker/plexlib/docker-compose.yml`.
-Before bringing up the system, you should create the necessary environment files as described in step 4 of the instructions above - these will be mounted as read-only volumes in the `flask`, `celery`, and `celerybeat` containers. *Note:* the `REDIS_URL` and `CELERY_BROKER_URL` variables should not be defined, as these are defined in the Dockerfiles so as to use the containerized services.
+Without Redis and broker for Celery, the system will hang however, so a basic `docker-compose` configuration is provided at `servers/docker/plexlib/docker-compose.yml`.

+Before bringing up the system, you should create the necessary environment in the `servers/docker/plexlib/plexlib-envs.txt` file - these will be used in the `flask`, `celery`, and `celerybeat` containers. *Note:* the `REDIS_URL` and `CELERY_BROKER_URL` variables should not be defined in this case as these are defined in the compose file so as to use the containerized services.
+Also, if the values for `PLEXLIB_MOVIES_ROOT` and `PLEXLIB_TVSHOWS_ROOT` need to be changed, they should be specified in the environment in which you're calling `docker-compose`, as these are mounted as volumes within the containers.

 The following command will build the images and bring up the containers: